legalize-dev/legalize-nl/nl/BWBR0017728.md

 The master or authorised person is responsible for ensuring that records of hours of rest are maintained for each of the crew serving on the vessel.
 The records should be completed monthly in arrears.
 Each record should be endorsed by the master or authorised person and the seafarer.
 A copy should be retained by the seafarer.

-### 26.2.9.
-Personal Water Craft
+In an emergency, or when unforeseen events occur, changes may be unavoidable.
+In these cases records should reflect all deviations from the schedule.

 All records should be kept for a minimum of 12 months and should be available for inspection by the flag Administration surveyors at any time.
 Checking the vessel’s records may be carried out by the flag Administration as part of the normal routine of vessel inspection and will include a check that the appropriate schedules are available and records maintained.

+The guidelines place a duty on the owner or operator to provide the master of a vessel with the necessary resources to comply with the manning requirements.

+### 26.2.1.
+Introduction

 ### 26.2.
 SAFE MANNING

-Situations may arise in which a seafarer may be required to work during scheduled hours of rest.
-These include emergencies which threaten the safety of the vessel or put life at risk.
-In these circumstances, the limits may be exceeded provided compensatory arrangements are subsequently made to avoid fatigue.

-An Administration should ensure that all vessels are safely and sufficiently manned in relation to the nature of their operation with the responsibilities placed on companies owning or operating seagoing vessels, to ensure that their vessels are manned with personnel of appropriate grades who have been properly trained and certificated.

-The numbers of certificated officers and certificated and non-certificated ratings, must be sufficient to ensure safe and efficient operation of the vessel at all times.
+### 26.2.3.
+Establishing Safe Manning Requirements

 The guidelines place a duty on the owner or operator to provide the master of a vessel with the necessary resources to comply with the manning requirements.

 ### 26.2.2.
 Responsibilities of Owners and Operators: General Principles

-### 26.2.
-SAFE MANNING
+In fulfilling their responsibility to ensure that vessels are safely and sufficiently manned, owners and operators should:

 ### 26.2.3.
 Establishing Safe Manning Requirements

-Specific factors to be taken into account in determining the safe manning level may include:
+### 28. SURVEY, CERTIFICATION, INSPECTION AND MAINTENANCE

 ### 26.2.4.
 Guidance on Appropriate Manning Levels